Supporting people in suicidal distress

 Belong peer workers are LGBTQ+ and have experience living with and working through mental health concerns.
 We take on a holistic approach to recovery and tailor support to your needs.

-Our Belong group at Capalaba runs fortnightly on Thursday evenings.
-This group is an affirming space where people can connect with like minded people and can explore distress and come up with strategies.
+Our Belong groups at our Capalaba and Beenleigh centres run fortnightly.
+Our groups are an affirming space where people can connect with like minded people and can explore distress and come up with strategies.
 But it’s not always a heavy group!
-Every second group we go out as decided by the group – we’ve been out for some pampering, a meal.
+Every second meetup we go out as decided by the group – we’ve been out for some pampering, a meal.
 There is sometimes a cost associated with the group, but you would know this in advance.

-To join our Belong groups or access individual support, please email firstname.lastname@example.org or call our BIG RED centre at Capalaba (07 3390 1116) and speak to a peer worker.
+To join our Belong groups or access individual support, please email firstname.lastname@example.org or call our centre at Capalaba (07 3390 1116) or Beenleigh (07 3339 1599) and speak to a peer worker.

 We are excited to partner with Metro South Addiction and Mental Health Service as peer provider at the PA Hospital's newly opened Crisis Support Space.